 This tiny cafe is designed for the fashion nerd.
 Only the ones who come to shop end up discovering it – that too by chance.
 There’s no signage pointing the way, nothing on the website, and it’s not even located in the main part of the building.
 The few tables flanked by oversized armchairs lend the place a private-club feel, and because this is a place outside the purview of the paparazzi, you can often spot celebrities here.

 6. NAOE, Miami (approx INR 30,300 for two)

 Another exquisite omakase place, NAOE in Miami is famous Chef Kevin Kory’s Japanese jewel.
 He himself prepares each plate that’s served on the table.
 It is only open for dinner and has space for eight guests.
-In a glamorous city like Miami, this sophisticated hole-in-the-wall eatery stands out.
+In a glamorous city like Miami, this is one of the tiny bar and restaurants that stands out.

 7. Sadaharu Aoki, Saint Dominique, Paris (approx INR 3,500 for two)

 To say that Sadaharu Aoki’s boutique is a paradise for dessert lovers would be an understatement.
 Not only are the macaroons, pastries, and cakes delicious, they look gorgeous too!
 Scroll through their Instagram page and you will know what we are talking about.